Skullabs/kos/docs_src/manual/developer/basic-concepts.md

 Vert.x components that might have been created during the compilation process.

 !!! info
-    You can check the [Dependency Injection](../../architecture/dependency-injection/) guide in case you want to a different DI library as a replacement for Injector.
+    You can check the [Dependency Injection](../../architecture/implementation-loaders/) guide in case you want to a different DI library as a replacement for Injector.

 ### Implementation Discovery
 Most of the Kos components are trivial to be configured.
-However, you might be asked to "Expose" an implementation of a given interface, so Kos can find it during the bootstrap process.
+In the process, you might be asked to _"Expose"_ an implementation of a given interface, so Kos can find it during the bootstrap process.
 There are two annotations that can be used to make an interface implementation discoverable (or exposed): `injector.Exposed` and `injector.ExposedAs`.